 YouTube yoga is free and has some quality classes, but if you find yourself wasting too much time searching for a decent class, take your practice up a notch!

 YogaDownload offers multiple classes and programs aimed at unblocking and balancing chakras to allow prana energy to easily flow, and one of them is this 7 class series taught by world-class yoga instructor, Elise Fabricant.

-YogaDownload offers classes in probably any yoga style you have heard up and then some, and right now I can offer you a 50% off coupon for the life of your subscription, which makes it super affordable.
+YogaDownload offers classes in probably any yoga style you have heard up and then some.
+You can buy one class, or a monthly subscription which makes it super affordable.

 A 7-class chakra opening yoga flow series (read more about yoga flows here) is offered by yogi and author Dana Damara.

 One other traditional practice that builds prana is specific breathing exercises, pranayama, combined with meditation.

 YogiApproved.com offers this pranayama and meditation combo that is a little over 10 minutes long and easily guides you through the practice.

 Have a few more minutes?
 This practice from Shrimad Rajchandra Mission Dharampur is 15-minutes long and combines soothing music with meditation and pranayama to leave you calm yet energized.

 Don’t want to go the YouTube route?
 YogaDownload also offers meditation and pranayama classes from experienced instructors April Laliberte and Maria Garre.